 Like this one weird aside he has when he's talking about Ben Carson's tax proposal.

-I thought that this glimpse into Nick's roots was fascinating because although I definitely disagreed with most of the stuff he was saying in that video from a political perspective, it's a completely different person than the one we've seen as the leader of the America First Gropers.
+I thought that this glimpse into Nick's roots was fascinating because although I definitely disagreed with most of the stuff he was saying in that video from a political perspective, it's a completely different person than the one we've seen as the leader of the America First Groypers.

 It's a completely different person than the guy who would jokingly dabble in Holocaust denial while hiding behind calling murdered Jews cookies.

-And I can guarantee that it happened prior to April 2016.
+Something happened that changed Nick dramatically, and I can guarantee that it happened prior to April 2016.

 On April 6th, 2016, Nick released episode 6 of the Nicholas J. Fuentes show, in which he debated a fellow high schooler about Donald Trump.